Skip to main content

 If your situation looks like this Best Nevada option to ask about first

-Senior has dementia and already lives with the caregiver Structured Family Caregiving (SFCG)
+Senior has dementia and already lives with the caregiver.
+Structured Family Caregiving.

-Senior needs doctor-ordered skilled tasks at home Home Health or self-directed skilled services
+Senior needs doctor-ordered skilled tasks at home.
+Home Health, private duty nursing, or another skilled-care path.

-Senior is not on Medicaid yet Apply for Medicaid and contact Nevada Care Connection for backup help
+Senior is not on Medicaid yet.
+Apply for Medicaid and use Nevada Care Connection for backup help.

 What to do if denied, delayed, blocked, or waitlisted